anna-dor-plumsail/documents-docs/source/document-generation/docx/value-properties.rst

 Value properties in DOCX templates
 ========================================

 You can access different methods and properties on tag values.
-For example, you can bring a string to the lowercase, get day, month or year from a date, get number of items in array.
+For example, you can bring a string to the lowercase, get a day, month or year from a date, get a number of items in an array.

 Just use **dot** after tag value as in the example below: